 The disciple who loves the Dhamma

-and always reflects on the Dhamma
+and always thinks of the Dhamma

 will not fall away from it.